djosephsen/skinnywhale/README.md

 ## No I mean *HOW* does this work?
 Oh.
 Pretty well I guess?
 Java images are still stupid big, because java is stupid big.
-Skinnywhale is irrelevent for Go because static binaries.
+Skinnywhale is irrelevant for Go because static binaries.
 It gets a python runtime down to about 33MB, but yeah, the jvm environments are still like 370MB (it is what it is.
 Still beats the gigabyte-sized java images floating around in the public registries).